Births, Marriages and Deaths

 Please note as of Monday 23 March 2020, there will be no public access to the registration office.

-From Monday 27th July 2020, the parent(s) of any new born child who require to register their baby should contact Ayr registration office on: 01292 617617 to provide preliminary details prior to an appointment being made to attend.
+Parent(s) of any new born child who require to register their baby should contact Ayr registration office on: 01292 617617 to provide preliminary details prior to an appointment being made to attend.

 Business hours are as follows:

 - Monday: 08:45 - 16:45